aforensics/HiddenVM/README.md

 We can't guarantee this, but limited testing by the team has confirmed this being possible for at least a month.

 As soon as you connect to the Internet, HiddenVM may upgrade its cached software and you may have to upgrade to the latest version from our GitHub as well as Tails itself, but after all software is updated and verified as in sync by HiddenVM, it may be possible to use it offline for an extended period again.

+### Known limitations:

+- Currently, during HiddenVM's launch process doing some things in Tails can irrecoverably crash your Tails session.
+The main thing to know about is deleting or creating files in the 'Files' (Nautilius) application.
+(You can still open and work on files including saving them from other applications or use Tails' Tor Browser.)
+This problem is caused by our complicated process of installing VirtualBox in Tails which temporarily upgrades and then restores the original versions of certain dependencies used by Nautilus.
+Once HiddenVM has finished its thing you can do all activities in Tails once more.
+We hope we can remove this limitation in a future HVM redesign.

 ### 'Extras' and 'Dotfiles' feature